ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Interviewer: You have 3 years of experience in JavaScript and still don’t know what you write daily? - <a href="https://rahuulmiishra.medium.com/interviewer-you-have-3-years-of-experience-in-javascript-and-still-dont-know-what-you-write-daily-0b152735e80b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Performance: useMemo, useCallback, and React.memo - <a href="https://yakhil25.medium.com/react-performance-usememo-usecallback-and-react-memo-3da3410dc193?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Frontend Master`**
+✍️ **posted by `Yakhilesh`**

-<blockquote>A follow-up question that broke my brain
+<blockquote>Performance Is About Knowing When Not to Optimize
 Continue reading on Medium »</blockquote>

 <h3>2.
-The “Snapshot” Trap in React: Why Your State Goes Stale (and Why It’s Not React’s Fault) - <a href="https://medium.com/@shivammaheshwari513/the-snapshot-trap-in-react-why-your-state-goes-stale-and-why-its-not-react-s-fault-d69bf74d4f40?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React #02 — TypeScript Essentials for React Developers - <a href="https://medium.com/@quizzesforyou/react-02-typescript-essentials-for-react-developers-157379f3fadd?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shivam Maheshwari`**
+✍️ **posted by `quizzesforyou.com`**

-<blockquote>If you’ve worked with React long enough, you’ve probably seen this:
+<blockquote>Learn destructuring, array methods (map, filter, reduce), spread operators, and async/await patterns to build type-safe React applications
 Continue reading on Medium »</blockquote>

 <h3>3.
-The Bug That Disappeared… and Then Quietly Multiplied - <a href="https://medium.com/@skher3318/the-bug-that-disappeared-and-then-quietly-multiplied-bd024e05bdb2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Ultimate React Hook Form With Zod Validation With Best Examples - <a href="https://medium.com/@marufrahmanbd08/ultimate-react-hook-form-with-zod-validation-with-best-examples-04007526b3b1?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shravani Kher`**
+✍️ **posted by `Maruf Rahman`**

-<blockquote>Every engineer eventually meets a production issue that refuses to behave like a normal bug.
+<blockquote>Form validation used to be my least favorite part of frontend development.
+Between managing state with `useState`, handling errors, and…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Zustand vs Jotai vs Recoil: Modern React State Management - <a href="https://medium.com/@coders.stop/zustand-vs-jotai-vs-recoil-modern-react-state-management-3ca5f38edb58?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Every Difference Between React JS and React Native That Actually Trips You Up - <a href="https://rahuulmiishra.medium.com/every-difference-between-react-js-and-react-native-that-actually-trips-you-up-54ea7f370323?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Coders Stop`**
+✍️ **posted by `Frontend Master`**

-<blockquote>I’ve rewritten the same app’s state management three times this year.
-First with Redux, then with Context API, and finally with Zustand…
+<blockquote>If you are planning to move from ReactJS to ReactNative, learn these first.
 Continue reading on Medium »</blockquote>

 <h3>5.
-WebAsyncManagerIntegrationFilter: How Spring Security Handles Async Requests - <a href="https://medium.com/@praveengaddam319/webasyncmanagerintegrationfilter-how-spring-security-handles-async-requests-c882f5d12503?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Separating UI Logic from Business Logic: The Custom Hook Pattern - <a href="https://medium.com/@giovambattista.fazioli/separating-ui-logic-from-business-logic-the-custom-hook-pattern-a00697dc9810?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `PraveenCodes`**
+✍️ **posted by `Giovambattista Fazioli`**

-<blockquote>if you are not a medium member then Click heree to read free
+<blockquote>One of the most powerful patterns in React development is separating visual components from their business logic using custom hooks.
+This…
 Continue reading on Medium »</blockquote>

-<h3>6.
-Top 10 Projects to Build While Learning React/Node.js in 2026. - <a href="https://medium.com/@hrsoftssolution/top-10-projects-to-build-while-learning-react-node-js-in-2026-8176de21879e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Softs Solution Service`**

-<blockquote>If you’re diving into React and Node.js this year, congratulations!
-You’ve picked two of the most powerful technologies in modern web…
-Continue reading on Medium »</blockquote>

-<h3>7.
-Deploy React + Vite +Auth service to AWS in 10 Minutes — No Infrastructure Code Required - <a href="https://narambunet.medium.com/deploy-react-vite-auth-service-to-aws-in-10-minutes-no-infrastructure-code-required-bfe92f63c896?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `NN Writer`**

-<blockquote>Deterministic,  correct, and fast setup of services and ui on AWS
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-10 Tiny Next.js Tricks You’ll Wish You Knew Earlier - <a href="https://medium.com/@amirjld/10-tiny-next-js-tricks-youll-wish-you-knew-earlier-5b4a671a24d6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Vercel Lock-in is a Trap: How to Run Production Next.js on Native AWS Without Losing Your Sanity - <a href="https://medium.com/@federicopochat/vercel-lock-in-is-a-trap-how-to-run-production-next-js-on-native-aws-without-losing-your-sanity-9e2c6b500251?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amir`**
+✍️ **posted by `Federico Pochat`**

-<blockquote>Next.js is packed with small features that most developers overlook — even though they can make your app cleaner, faster, and easier to…
+<blockquote>Next.js is the undisputed heavyweight champion of the modern web.
+In 2026, its hybrid rendering model — mixing Static Site Generation…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Mastering Authentication & Authorization (The Right Way) - <a href="https://medium.com/codetodeploy/mastering-authentication-authorization-the-right-way-27ab7de696fd?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your Blog Isn’t Ranking — And It Has Nothing to Do With Your Content - <a href="https://javascript.plainenglish.io/your-blog-isnt-ranking-and-it-has-nothing-to-do-with-your-content-50d5ba665e95?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chandan | Full-Stack Developer`**
+✍️ **posted by `NextCodeTech`**

-<blockquote>Till now, we’ve learned:
+<blockquote>Most people believe SEO is about writing more content.
-Continue reading on CodeToDeploy »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-React Optimization — A Small Case Study for a Big List - <a href="https://levelup.gitconnected.com/react-optimization-a-small-case-study-for-a-big-list-791fae2aaaf0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Social Media Share Component in React (Next.js) - <a href="https://medium.com/@himanshumirwal/building-a-social-media-share-component-in-react-next-js-76a1dfbe144a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Fedor Selenskiy`**
+✍️ **posted by `Himanshumirwal`**

-<blockquote>· Setup
-· The Problem
-· Identifying the Bottleneck
-  ∘ React Profiler
-  ∘ Chrome Performance Tab
-  ∘ Hypothesis: Spread Operation
-  ∘…
+<blockquote>Sharing content is one of those features that looks simple — but gets tricky fast, especially in Next.js.
-Continue reading on Level Up Coding »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-Next.js Security Alert: How to Patch the React Server Components DoS Vulnerability and Protect Your… - <a href="https://medium.com/@widyanandaadi22/next-js-security-alert-how-to-patch-the-react-server-components-dos-vulnerability-and-protect-your-5df7826a8d69?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Server vs Client Components — The Mental Model That Changes Everything - <a href="https://blog.stackademic.com/server-vs-client-components-the-mental-model-that-changes-everything-3cee7591e92c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Made Adi Widyananda`**
+✍️ **posted by `Chandan | Full-Stack Developer`**

-<blockquote>Let’s dive into a critical security vulnerability that has recently surfaced in Next.js applications utilizing React Server Components…
+<blockquote>If you truly understand Server Components vs Client Components, you don’t just “use Next.js” anymore — you think like Next.js.
-Continue reading on Medium »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <h3>5.
-The 5 Most Common Next.js App Router Mistakes And How to Fix Them - <a href="https://medium.com/@amirjld/the-5-most-common-next-js-app-router-mistakes-and-how-to-fix-them-632565a5fb96?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Fastest Way To Integrate A Chatbot IntoYour Nextjs Application Using Smartsupp - <a href="https://decodementor.medium.com/fastest-way-to-integrate-a-chatbot-intoyour-nextjs-application-using-smartsupp-681320986b41?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amir`**
+✍️ **posted by `Enechukwu Chibuike`**

-<blockquote>The Next.js App Router is powerful — layouts, React Server Components, Server Actions, caching, streaming — but most developers hit the…
+<blockquote>Modern web applications are expected to offer real-time support and fast responses to users.
+One simple way to achieve this is by…
 Continue reading on Medium »</blockquote>

 <h3>6.
+Perbandingan Framework Web SEO-Friendly: Next.js Astro Nuxt.js Unggul Mana - <a href="https://medium.com/@infomediakuu/perbandingan-framework-web-seo-friendly-next-js-astro-nuxt-js-unggul-mana-29a83563e002?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Info Mediaku`**

+<blockquote>Artikel ini membahas pentingnya memilih framework web yang SEO-friendly di tengah persaingan digital yang semakin ketat, dengan fokus pada…
+Continue reading on Medium »</blockquote>

-Behind Top-Ranking Websites: The Next.js SEO Architecture Nobody Talks About - <a href="https://javascript.plainenglish.io/behind-top-ranking-websites-the-next-js-seo-architecture-nobody-talks-about-3fff1e2e65a1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+Next.js 16: The Complete Guide to Revolutionary Performance and Caching - <a href="https://medium.com/@basukori8463/next-js-16-the-complete-guide-to-revolutionary-performance-and-caching-e012510804f1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `NextCodeTech`**
+✍️ **posted by `Basukori`**

-<blockquote>If your website looks great but doesn’t rank, the problem usually isn’t your content — it’s how search engines experience your site.
+<blockquote>A comprehensive deep-dive into Next.js 16’s game-changing features, from Turbopack’s 10x speed improvements to the revolutionary Cache…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>